themanyone/itcc/README.txt

 An command-line shell for C, C++, Rust, Hare, Go, Zig, and the concise, regex-aware CPP (CRAP).
-Also known as an evaluation context, or read-eval-print loop (REPL), the shell allows programers to type commands and see immediate results.
+Also known as an evaluation context, or read-eval-print loop (REPL), the shell allows programmers to type commands and see immediate results.

 About this project.
 Interactive TCC (itcc) is a small python3 utility originally forked from Interactive GCC (igcc).
 And we keep adding other languages to it.
-We do our best to make the code work for us, but it comes with NO WARRANTEEs.
+We do our best to make the code work for us, but it comes with NO Warranties.
 You are free to share and modify free software in according with the GNU General Public License (GPL) Version 2.
 See the notice at the bottom of this page and COPYING.txt for details.
 Get ITCC from GitHub https://github.com/themanyone/itcc

-Depedencies.
+Dependencies.
 Build the optional TINYCC compiler (tcc) (or skip down to the C++ section ad use GCC).
-The experimntal MOB branch of tcc accepts random contributions from anyone, so check it over carefully!
+The experimental MOB branch of tcc accepts random contributions from anyone, so check it over carefully!
 Join the active mailing list, contribute fixes, and update often. git clone https://repo.or.cz/tinycc.git/